paslavskyit/shprd95-obs-scripts/README.md

 ### 1. Download the Script

-1. Download the `death_counter.lua` script from this repository.
+1. Download the `tarasavg_death_counter.lua` script from this repository.

 ### 2. Place the Script somewhere in your PC to be albe to add it to OBS

 1. **Open OBS Studio**.
 2. Go to **Tools** > **Scripts**.
 3. Click **Open Scripts Folder**.
-4. Find the path `death_counter.lua` to the file where you've placed it.
+4. Find the path `tarasavg_death_counter.lua` to the file where you've placed it.

 ### 3. Set Up the Text Source